steveworld/search/README.md

 # Cloudera Search

-Cloudera Search is [Köpa Valtrex online](http://www.herpesvirus.se/valtrex/) integrated with CDH, including Apache Lucene, Apache SolrCloud, Apache Flume, Apache Hadoop MapReduce & HDFS, and Apache Tika.
+Cloudera Search is [köpa valtrex på nätet](http://www.herpesvirus.se/valtrex/) integrated with CDH, including Apache Lucene, Apache SolrCloud, Apache Flume, Apache Hadoop MapReduce & HDFS, and Apache Tika.
 Cloudera Search also includes integrations that make searching more scalable, easy to use, and optimized for both near-real-time and batch-oriented indexing.